hashicorp/nomad/website/source/guides/operations/outage.html.markdown

 server.
 Inside that directory, there will be a `raft/` sub-directory.
 We need to create a `raft/peers.json` file.
 The syntax will vary if using Raft protocol version 2 or Raft protocol version 3.

+Run `nomad server members` to see if using protocol version 2 or version 3

 For Raft protocol version 2, peers.json should look something like: